Updated: Aug 31

 Review by Christina Boyd: I love almost anything Austen-related, Chawton House, and The Guernsey Literary and Potato Peel Pie Society—so this was a MUST READ for me.
 I was delighted to receive an advanced reader copy last fall.
 So why did it take me so long to read if this novel triggered all my hot buttons?
 I confess I am mostly a Kindle reader these last few years.
 Apparently it took a pandemic for me to sit down with a good old fashioned printed book.

-Spirited, touching, funny.
-A wonderful book, The Jane Austen Society proves words nourish the soul during life’s challenges.
-A triumph!
+Spirited, touching, funny yet a little slow at times as the characters are fleshed out.
+The Jane Austen Society proves words nourish the soul during life’s challenges.
+A solid debut novel.